-- Begin excavation only when installation of structural plate can immediately follow. - Protect trench walls to insure their stability throughout the construction period. - Follow procedures that will keep the trench free of seepage and surface waters. - Excavate the trench in a safe manner. - Backfill the trench as soon as practicable after structural plate installation.
+- Begin excavation only when installation of structural plate can immediately follow. - Protect trench walls to insure their stability throughout the construction period. - Follow procedures that will keep the trench free of seepage and surface waters. - Excavate the trench at the same rate as structure installation with a minimum distance, as dictated by safety, separating the two operations. - Backfill the trench as soon as practicable after structural plate installation.